 3. Muju Deogyusan

-Muju Deogyusan is Korea’s biggest resort after High1 & Yongpyong, and actually has the biggest vertical drop and longest runs.
-It’s no good for freestyle, but for downhill skiing it’ll be the best available along with High1 during the Olympic period.
+Muju Deogyusan is Korea’s largest resort after High1 & Yongpyong, and actually has the biggest vertical drop and longest runs.
+It’s not so great for freestyle, but for downhill skiing it’ll be the best available along with High1 during the Olympic period.
 It also has the closest thing you’ll find to an Alpine village and is situated in a beautiful national park, making it an attractive option.

 See the Snow Guide Korea Muju Deogyusan page for details